EDCD/EDDI/VoiceAttack.md

   * {DEC:EDDI bounty redeemed amount} The amount rewarded (after any broker fees)

+### Cargo inventory
+Triggered when you obtain an inventory of your cargo.
+To run a command when this event occurs you should create the command with the name ((EDDI cargo inventory))

+Variables set with this event are as follows:

 ### Cleared save
 Triggered when you clear your save.
 To run a command when this event occurs you should create the command with the name ((EDDI cleared save))